Background of Robotic Sanding & Finishing

-This is follow-on funding provided to a previously awarded ARM sanding and finishing project.
-Phase two of this project will build on the first funded project’s foundation while adding considerations for robustness, improved performance, flexibility, and ease-of-operation for multiple products with complex geometries, larger dimensions, and a variety of materials for sanding.
+This is follow-on funding provided to a previously awarded ARM Institute sanding and finishing project.
+Phase two of this project will build on the first funded project’s foundation while adding considerations for robustness, improved performance, flexibility, and ease-of-operation for multiple products with complex geometries, larger dimensions, and a variety of materials for robotic sanding.
 Phase two will culminate in demonstrations that highlight the system’s ability to adapt to a range of part geometries, sizes, and materials.
+Essentially, phase 2 of the robotic sanding project is about expanding the project’s viability, durability, and adaptability.

 - Expanded work cell to accommodate larger and more complex parts